fadden/CiderPress2/DiskArc/FS/HFS-notes.md

   (data structures and constants for HFS and HFS+)
 - HFS/HFS+ doc:
   https://github.com/libyal/libfshfs/blob/main/documentation/Hierarchical%20File%20System%20(HFS).asciidoc
 - libhfs project: https://www.mars.org/home/rob/proj/hfs/
 - Linux kernel: https://github.com/torvalds/linux/tree/master/fs/hfs
 - https://developer.apple.com/library/archive/documentation/mac/Files/Files-99.html
   (2-52 in IM:Files as HTML)
 - https://developer.apple.com/library/archive/technotes/tn/tn1150.html (HFS+ info, some useful)

+The _Inside Macintosh: Files_ chapter does a nice job of explaining how things are laid out on disk, but falls a bit short when it comes to explaining how some of the pieces fit together.
+This document summarizes the general information and then details the recommended algorithms.

 ## General ##